haveno-dex/haveno-docs/docs/the-project/payment_methods/Paxum.md

 #### What currencies are available for Paxum?

-Paxum can be used for the following currencies; USD, CAD, EUR, DKK, CZK, AUD, ZAR, THB, CHF, SEK, RON, PLN, NZD, NOK, INR, IDR, HUF, GBP
+Paxum can be used for the following currencies: USD, CAD, EUR, DKK, CZK, AUD, ZAR, THB, CHF, SEK, RON, PLN, NZD, NOK, INR, IDR, HUF, GBP

 #### What is the maximum trading duration for Paxum?